Active Inference for Autonomous Decision-Making with Contextual Multi-Armed Bandits: CONCLUSIONS

 \subsection{Expected Free Energy in CMABs}

 As already mentioned in Sec. \ref{sec: free_energy_active_inference}, according to the free-energy principle, an agent wants to avoid (i.e. minimize) surprise to maintain homeostasis.
 The surprise in the case of the CMAB problem defined in Sec. \ref{sec: problem_statement} can be expressed by marginalizing the following joint distribution, { }However, calculating (\ref{eq: surprise}) directly via multiple integral is often analytically intractable, so instead its upper bound (i.e. free-energy) is minimized.
-Yet, outcomes are unobservable until an option is executed in the case of active inference, the expected free energy (EFE) is considered. { }where $q(\vec{\theta}_1, \cdots, \vec{\theta}_K|a_k)$ is a proposal distribution that approximates the joint distribution, $p(o|\vec{\theta}_1, \cdots, \vec{\theta}_K, a_k)$ is an observation likelihood, $q(o|a_k)$ is the marginalization of $q(o,\vec{\theta}_1, \cdots, \vec{\theta}_K|a_k)$, and $p_{ev}(o)$ is a prior preference.
-For brevity, by further assuming that the hidden linear parameter vectors are independent each other, (\ref{eq: efe_cmab_general}) can be rewritten as { }As can be seen in (\ref{eq: efe_each_option}), minimizing EFE value naturally achieves balancing exploitation (the first term) and exploration (the second term).
-Thus, in CMAB problems with active inference, the robot needs to choose the option minimizing the EFE term in each action selection step,
+Yet, outcomes are unobservable until an option is executed, in the case of active inference, the expected free energy (EFE) is considered.
+Note, in the following, $\vec{\Theta}$ represents $[\vec{\theta}_1, \cdots, \vec{\theta}_K]^T$, { }where $q(\vec{\Theta}|a_k)$ is a proposal distribution that approximates the posterior distribution $p(\vec{\Theta}|o, a_k)$ and $p(o|\vec{\Theta}, a_k)$ is an observation likelihood.
+By further transforming the log term in (\ref{eq: efe_cmab_general}) as follows {